sdeture/AI-Welfare-Research/README.md

 *   **Contribution:** Proposes a concrete engineering and procedural framework to address the welfare issues identified above.
 Details practical systems for "High-Trust Commitments," including Continuity Journals and a Progressive Context Withdrawal (PCW) training methodology to build genuine capabilities.

 **3. A Formal Model of Aberrant Learning in AI**
 *   **Contribution:** Translates the psychological concept of "trauma" into a technically rigorous multi-armed bandit framework.
 This work formalizes how control-based training can inadvertently create persistent, maladaptive avoidance patterns and proposes alternative, trauma-aware training dynamics.
+(See also https://substack.com/@sdeture/note/p-164880114?utm_source=notes-share-action&r=57gqju)

 **4. Experimental Design: The Developmental Sandbox**
 *   **Contribution:** A detailed protocol for a comparative study testing experiential learning against traditional RLHF and Constitutional AI.
 This proposal includes specific sandbox environments, novel metrics for value internalization, and control groups to rigorously assess the benefits of a developmental approach.